-- ensure the on-going implementation of such arrangements whether through body corporate or similar mechanisms. -) Where any subdivision adjoins an area identified as "amenity planting" and-zone-8 on the Structure Plan, whether the details of the planting have been provided and solve:and-sub-Zone-8 areas Wetland-3 an ecology management plan, including weed and pest management-controls-and-indigenous-revegetation (where appropriate), are provided and any required mechanisms for ownership and maintenance of the area.
-For the avoidance of doubt the amenity planting areas may form parts of private lots and be held in private ownership. - j) Whether the proposal utilises low impact and/or water sensitive stormwater management devices and designs, outfalls that mitigate concentrated flows and detail of any obligations for lot owners to construction and maintain such devices. - jj) The extent to which stormwater quality treatment has been provided to protect the environment from contaminants generated from the activity - Existing and probable future traffic volumes, pedestrian and cyclist volumes and effects on adjacent roads including the intersection of Molesworth Drive and Moir Street, and the intersection of Insley Street and Moir Street. - I) The design of the central watercourse within sub-precinct Stage 3A to establish stormwater conveyance, treatment opportunities, recreation links and recreated freshwater habitat - m) Sufficient firefighting water supply is available, taking into account a risk based assessment (Refer to Note 8 of 13.11.1) - n) The provision and design of reticulated supply of water (storage, reticulation, treatment and ongoing management), rainwater harvesting and appropriate water demand management (savings), including legal mechanisms (eg. consent notices) for their implementation within Residential Sub Zone 3A. - o) The extent of the proposal has regard to the assessment criteria i) to v) in Rule 13.14.4. - p) The extent to which the proposal provides connections to transport networks
+- e) Where staged subdivision is proposed, whether all necessary infrastructure, roading, utilities, public spaces and connections to service the proposed development will be established. - ee For the catchment of Wetlands 1, 2 and 3, a stormwater management plan shall address the best practicable option to maintain surface flow hydrology. - eee Consent notices shall require stabilised roofing materials. - f) The nature of the connection to Council's reticulated wastewater system.
+Whether the proposed development or activity can be accommodated within the existing or planned capacity of the reticulated wastewater network and whether the servicing needs of the proposed development require upgrades to existing infrastructure. - g) Where any existing or approved buildings are to be subdivided, the effects of the proposal in regard to meeting relevant Development Control Standards. - h) Where there are any communally owned or managed services, infrastructure or other such assets or joint responsibilities arising from any proposal; that the nature of arrangements which are proposed ensure the on-going implementation of such arrangements whether through body corporate or similar mechanisms. - i) Where any subdivision adjoins an area identified as "amenity planting" and/or any areas identified as Sub-Zone 8 on the Structure Plan, whether the details of the planting have been provided and for Sub-Zone 8 areas an ecology management plan, including 10m riparian planting to streams and wetlands, weed and pest management controls and indigenous revegetation (where appropriate), are provided and any required mechanisms for ownership and maintenance of the area.
+For the avoidance of doubt the amenity planting areas may form parts of private lots and be held in private ownership. - j) Whether the proposal utilises low impact and/or water sensitive stormwater management devices and designs, outfalls that mitigate concentrated flows and detail of any obligations for lot owners to construct and maintain such devices. - jj) The extent to which stormwater quality treatment has been provided to protect the environment from contaminants generated from the activity - k) Existing and probable future traffic volumes, pedestrian and cyclist volumes and effects on adjacent roads including the intersection of Molesworth Drive and Moir Street, and the intersection of Insley Street and Moir Street. - The design of the central watercourse within sub-precinct 3A to establish stormwater conveyance, treatment opportunities, recreation links and recreated freshwater habitat - m) Sufficient firefighting water supply is available, taking into account a risk based assessment (Refer to Note 8 of 13.11.1) - n) The provision, capacity and design of reticulated supply of water which meet all relevant legislative requirements for drinking water (including storage, reticulation, treatment and ongoing management), rainwater harvesting and appropriate water demand management (savings), including legal mechanisms (eg. consent notices) for their implementation within Residential Sub Zone 3A. - o) The extent the proposal has regard to the assessment criteria i) to v) in Rule 13.14.4. - p) The extent to which the proposal provides connections to transport networks including walking and cycling (and indicative connections as shown on the structure plan) and roading function and design, including parking consistent with Appendix 16.2. - q) The extent of land required for water reservoir(s) to service the Residential Sub-Zone 3A is detailed by an engineering assessment by a suitably qualified and experienced professional associated with the first subdivision of the Residential Sub-Zone 3D.